Epilepsy is the most common chronic neurological brain disease seen in first opinion practice for domestic dogs.

 We are interested in the recruitment of dogs diagnosed with epilepsy.
 We invite owners of dogs with epilepsy aged over 6 months, of all breeds and cross-breeds to complete this survey.

 N.B.
-If you are selected for enrollment in the study we will contact you after completion of this survey using the contact details provided.
+If you are selected for enrolment in the study we will contact you after completion of this survey using the contact details provided.
 We are looking for dogs with recurrent seizures, but which have not had any history of cluster (more than 1 seizure in 24 hours) or status epilepticus (prolonged seizure activity).
 If in doubt, please do fill in the questionnaire, which is estimated to take 10-20 minutes.
 We very much appreciate your help in this study.
-If you have any queries regarding the questions asked or details of the trial, please contact the Clinical Investigation Centre at the RVC (email@example.com)
+If you have any queries regarding the questions asked or details of the trial, please contact the Clinical Investigation Centre at the RVC (firstname.lastname@example.org)